paperclipmaximizer/object-oriented-design/README.md

-# object-oriented-design
-exercises from the course "object-oriented design"
+exercises and notes from the course ibid